idaahl1/test-expo-web/README.md

 This section contains intentionally implemented bugs for testing and discovery purposes.
 Help us find them!

-- **👤 User Information**: First name and last name are marked as required fields but does not stop user from submitting empty
+- **👤 User Information**: Email are marked as required field but does not stop user from submitting empty
 - **👤 User Information**: Reset form does not reset all fields
 - **📖 About Page**: Broken link in button
-- **📋 Task Management**: Mark All Done does not mark all done

 ---
 ## ✨ Features